gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [Answer]

-The Object.keys part and 2 variables above are about finding the minimum value in the list.
+The `Object.keys` part and `worstGameName`, `worstScore` variables above are algorithm for finding the minimum value in the list.

 ```
 Dictionary<string, int> gameReviewScores = new Dictionary<string, int>();